Bl4ckh34d/AIssistant/README.md

 # AIssistant

 A LLM assistant for personal computers that can open and close programs, tabs, folders and hold conversation via STT and TTS.
+- Rudimentary Mood System: User and LLMs messages are put through Sentiment Analysis and rated positive or negative, influencing the AIs mood (BARELY TESTED)
+- Rudimentary Longterm-Memory: Based on past chat logs, the LLM fills its context with chats older than 5 days, chats within the last 5 days and the most recent conversation.
+(UNTESTED)

+NOTE: Expect crashes and errors, features not working and all sorts of bugs, as this is VERY WIP.

 ## REQUIREMENTS:
 Pytorch: